Skip to main content

 Key and value

-The actual data of the Kafka stream are stored in the KafkaKey and KafkaValue columns.
-This is the information that is logged onto the partition with an offset at a certain time.
-For example, a list of Kafka messages might have a key of the user and a value of the message, and is logged at a certain time.
+Kafka streams store data in the KafkaKey and KafkaValue columns.
+This information is logged onto the partition with an offset at a certain time.
+For example, a list of Kafka messages might have a stock ticker as the key and its price as the value.

 KafkaKey and KafkaValue are similar in that they can be nearly any sequence of bytes.
 The primary difference is that the key is used to create a hash that will facilitate load balancing.
 By default, each key and value are stored with column names of either KafkaKey or KafkaValue, and String type.